Dogs are Amazing and Will Do Everything You Want If You Have Cheese!

 Knowing that keeps me humble and makes me realize if something isn’t working it isn’t through any fault in the dog.
 I am responsible for what my dog knows, how he performs and the decisions he makes.
 Training is just posing a series of questions to your dog.
 The more correct answers he gets, the more knowledge you are transferring to him.
 The moment you find your dog in a pattern of consistent failure that is your signal that YOU let your dog down.
 You need to come up with better questions because the ones you are asking are not giving him the clarity he needs to be correct and conversely you are adding unnecessary confusion.

 Not only do I enjoy dog training more today but I believe my lack of “judging” has spilled over to my life and dealings with people.
 People used to disappoint, frustrate and anger me.
-Today I realize that each of us are on our own journey.
-How my fellow competitor choses to conduct himself towards me, towards his dog or towards other people is part of his life lessons not part of mine.
-I cannot control the way others chose to treat me or their dog but I can control how I react those experiences.
+Today I realize that each of us is on our own journey.
+How my fellow competitor chooses to conduct himself towards me, towards his dog or towards other people is part of his life lessons not part of mine.
+I cannot control the way others chose to treat me or their dog but I can control how I react to those experiences.
 My experiences with dogs have taught me that and allowed me to be a better teacher in the process.
-You can not be the best teacher for someone if you are judging them, that is so true.
+You cannot be the best teacher for someone if you are judging them, that is so true.

 What I Really Would Do Differently

 So sure, knowing more back them would have been less frustrating, but I don’t think it is “knowing more” that was missing along my journey, I think it was the innocent amazement of dogs that I lost (and had to re-discover) along the way.
 That is what I would have as a “do over” today if I could go back and do it all again.
 To know the dog really is just a product of what we know and when we get annoyed at the dog, we are blaming him for our lack of ability to communicate what we want.
 To be receptive to the lessons the dog is sharing by their inability to do what we want and to make sure “every day is game day” when I train my dog.